Presentations

 Legacy Family Tree Webinars Top Ten List: July 2023*

-Intended for genealogists who prepare PowerPoints for classes and workshops, this presentation offers tools and techniques to design slides to illustrate and emphasize your content and hold your audience's attention.
+Intended for genealogists who prepare PowerPoints for classes and workshops, this presentation offers tools and techniques to design slides to illustrate and emphasize your content so it will hold your audience's attention.
 (I, A)

 Unlocking Notation Codes on Alien Passenger Lists